-The management created two measurements:
+The management created three measurements:

 The number of commits.
 The metric was displayed and discussed at stand-ups, and once per sprint, the persons who didn't commit often enough had to explain what happened.
 Sometimes, it made sense for them to have few commits.
 Sometimes, it didn't, and they were asked to focus on it.

 The number of merges to the trunk.
 Every time someone merged his changes to the trunk, if the build was green, the author received a virtual cookie from the build system.
 Ten cookies could be exchanged for one very real and physical cookie.
 As a result, the manager spent a few Euros for a few boxes of cookies shared during retrospectives, and programmers gained weight and became happier overall.

 The quality of the commit messages.
 At the stand-up, the commit messages were quickly reviewed, and the persons other than the author had to tell if they find a given message clear enough.
 The score was noted by the team leader in an Excel file.

 Three months later, it was time to see how those metrics influenced the project.
 It was clear that the number of commits increased: actually, it was about seven times higher now than back then.
 But the number of commits is a metric, not a goal.
 In other words, if one developer does twenty commits per day, and the other one does only five, it doesn't automatically mean that the first one produces more, or is a greater developer, or is more productive, or more valuable for the company.
 As a standalone metric, it doesn't mean anything.